Ohdele/corporate-intel-genuinefind/README.md

 ## Objectives
 - Identify and catalog all company digital assets: domains, subdomains, email addresses, and GitHub profiles.
 - Simulate employee and identity mapping to demonstrate potential attack vectors.
-- Extract metadata from publicly available documents to identify sensitive information leaks.
+- Extract metadata from publicly available documents to identify potential information leaks.
 - Map hosting and cloud infrastructure to understand potential exposure points.
 - Compile all findings into a structured intelligence report suitable for security analysis and executive review.